drwpow/better-color-tools/README.md

 - **Oklch** (and Oklab) are always preferred.
 Oklch works like HSL (1 value for lightness, 1 value for chroma/saturation, and 1 value for hue degrees) but is vastly superior.
 - All values are normalized to `1` besides hue degrees (e.g. Oklch).
 Values < 0 and > 1 are still valid; they just represent a value darker or brigher than the display is able to reproduce
 - **Luv** is [a close runner-up to Oklch/Oklab](https://gist.github.com/Myndex/47c793f8a054041bd2b52caa7ad5271c)
-- HSL can be parsed, but not output (and [you shouldn’t use it anyway](https://better-color-tools.pages.dev/terminology#hsl))
+- HSL and HWB can be parsed but not output (and [you shouldn’t use either anyway](https://better-color-tools.pages.dev/terminology#hsl))
-- All colorspaces use the [CIE standard 2•, D65 white point observer](https://en.wikipedia.org/wiki/Illuminant_D65).
+- All colorspaces use the [CIE standard 2°, D65 white point observer](https://en.wikipedia.org/wiki/Illuminant_D65).

 ### Sass